mumingulmez/moondomainforsale/README.md

 # moondomainforsale
-Script Name: Moon Domain For Sale Script
+Script Name: Moon Domain For Sale Script Template
 Script URI: https://github.com/mumingulmez/moondomainforsale
 Description: A free and ready-to-use script on all your sites with just a few key settings.
 Version: 1.0.13